-Cooking is one of those everyday words that everyone knows; but what does it really mean?
-At its most basic, cooking means applying heat to food.
-Cooking is as much about the ways heat changes the food as it is about the heat itself.
+In scientific terms, cooking is transferring energy from a heat source to the food.
+It is as much about the ways heat changes the food as it is about the heat itself.
 That's because heating food does more than just make it hotter.

 The proteins in food (like in meats, poultry, and eggs) become firmer.
-This is why the liquid interior of an egg gets hard when you boil it, and why a well-done steak is tougher than one cooked medium-rare.
+This is why the liquid interior of an egg gets hard when you cook it, and why a well-done steak is tougher than one cooked medium-rare.

 Cooking also causes proteins to lose moisture, typically via evaporation in the form of steam.
 This loss of moisture then causes protein-rich food to shrink, as we see with burgers that shrink when cooked on the grill.

-Fats & Fiber
+Fats and Fiber

 Fats, such as butter and oils, liquefy, and eventually start to smoke when they get too hot.
 The fibers in vegetables and fruits soften and break down, which is why a cooked carrot is softer than a raw one.